idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 The port Maximum Transmission Unit (MTU) can be set using the following command:
 `ip link set dev sw1p1 mtu 1500`

-**NOTE:** The driver supports up to three different MTU settings.

 ### Port MAC Address
 The port MAC address can be set using the following command:
 `ip link set dev sw1p1 address 00:00:00:00:00:02`
+** NOTE:**

 ### Port Speed
 The port speed can be set using the following command (the speed value is in Mb/s.):
 `ethtool -s sw1p1 speed 1000`

+**NOTES:**
+* Before setting the speed, make sure to configure the port media type.
-**NOTE:** The speed can only be set if auto-negotiation is disabled.
+* The speed can only be set if auto-negotiation is disabled.
 If you pass a speed parameter when auto-neogtiation is enabled, it is ignored.

 ### Port Duplex Mode
 The port duplex mode can be set using the following command: